Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 Even if you’re not familiar with VBA programming, you can automate tasks by using the Macro Recorder in Excel.
 It records your actions, like mouse clicks and keystrokes, in the VBA language.
 The recorded macro contains detailed code that you can view and modify in the Visual Basic Editor.
 After saving the macro, running it executes the same actions as recorded.

-We will fill the series B6:B10 using the Fill Handle tool manually while the macro is recording.
-Here are the steps to record a macro:
+We will fill the series B6:B10 using the Fill Handle tool manually while the macro is recording:

 Clicking Record Macro command to record macros in Excel VBA